Back to Tax

 How this calculator works

 Enter your family income, number of qualifying children, and their ages.
-For year 1, you get the full $73/week.
-For years 2–3, the calculator applies the IRD abatement rate of 21 cents per dollar of family income above $79,000.
+The calculator applies the IRD abatement rate of 21 cents per dollar of family income above $79,000 — from year 1 for children born on or after 1 April 2026, and from year 2 for children born earlier.

 Best Start Payment (2026-27)